domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 }

 ```
-Let's break it down to the basic build blocks of an SYCL application:
+Let's break it down to the basic build blocks of a SYCL application:
 * **Header Files Inclusion**
 ```C++
 #include <CL/sycl.hpp>